 Similarities of the Pacific Northwest, West USA, and Mexico

-Arts of the Tsimshian Peoples Of the BC Coast Compared to that of the Haida and Kwakiutl, the US West Coast and Mexico -- Rising to the forefront in public interest and anthropology courses that look at First Nations in Western Canada, the coastal Tsimshian People of British Columbia are becoming more well known.
-They are revealing themselves as more prolific in arts productions than their more famous Haida relations and equally talents as famous Kwakiutl masters.
+Arts of the Tsimshian Peoples Of the BC Coast Compared to that of the US West Coast and Mexico -- Rising to the forefront in public interest and anthropology courses that look at First Nations in Western Canada, the coastal Tsimshian People of British Columbia are becoming more well known.
+They are revealing themselves as more prolific in arts productions than their more famous Haida relations and equally talented as the famous Kwakiutl masters.

 Points in British Columbia

-- Four Host First Nations installations in Vancouver BC, from the 2010 Winter Olympics.
+- Four Host First Nations installations remain in Vancouver BC, preserved from the 2010 Winter Olympics.

-- Gitanyow / Kitwancool, BC - HIghway 16 - Totem Poles and native BC Art, Totem art
+- Gitanyow / Kitwancool, BC, HIghway 16: Totem Poles and native BC art, other totemic art installations.

 British Columbia - Selected Points

-- Hydaburg Totem Park, Explore National American Indian Heritage Month - A National Register of History - Started in 1911 by Haida People and in the 1930s, served by the Civilian Conservation Corps (CCC) under US Forest Service.
+- Hydaburg Totem Park and National American Indian Heritage Month: Started in 1911 by Haida People and in the 1930s, served by the Civilian Conservation Corps (CCC) under US Forest Service.
 One of several "totem" cultural parks in Southeast Alaska.

-- Wrangell, Alaska - Alaska Arts - Wrangell Harbor in Alaska; Chief Shakes House.
+- Wrangell, Alaska: Alaska Arts, Wrangell Harbor in Alaska; the Chief Shakes House.